MaMpf-HD/erdbeere/README.md

 ### The GUI

-The GUI is in the state of being developed.
+The GUI makes use of bootstrap.